 “Long, wispy bangs are a great way to go if you’re interested in trying out a new look but don’t want a heavy commitment,” says Morad.
 “Having wispy bangs will not work with all hair types, but they will flatter most face shapes.”

 Pros: These bangs offer a variety of styling options, as they can be brushed back or to the side.
 They are also super-versatile and can be worn with short or long hairstyles.
-They’re also super easy to grow out!
+And if you completely hate the results, they’re super easy to grow out, too.

 Cons: Because of their feather-like cut, these bangs tend to get greasy quickly.
-MDC Tip: To fight the grease, try spraying them with some dry shampoo.
-We love Pureology Fresh Approach Dry Shampoo.
+To fight the grease, try spraying them with dry shampoo.

 Pros: This look is very modern.
 They can usually be worn to the side or parted in the middle for an alternate look.